-P.14.
+- P.15.
 Definitions, describing the meanings attributed to certain terms for the purpose of this standard, can be found in the Glossary of Terms in Appendix 1.
-The definitions assist in the consistent application and interpretation of the requirements, and are not intended to override definitions that may be established for other purposes, whether in law or regulation.
+The definitions assist in the consistent application and interpretation of the requirements, and are not intended to override definitions that may be established for other purposes, whether in law or regulation. - P.16.
+For the purposes of this standard, the use of "LCE" or "entity" also refers to a group (i.e., where the audit is an audit of group financial statements).

-A. Applicability of the SA for LCE